ceford/cefjdemos-data-jdm-help-en/articles/media/media.md

 ### Actions

-Hover over an image and select the menu button labelled with 3 dots.
+Hover over an image and select the menu button labelled with an ellipsis (...).
 6 icons appear offering the following actions:

 1.  **Preview**.
 Select the magnifier icon - the image is shown full size in a dialog.